 Social Media Marketing is a community building exercise and like any community it takes time and consistent effort to build an engaging social media community.
 Results will come but only after 6-12 month consistent efforts.

 Social media lead cycle goes something like this:

 You start posting relevant content for your target audience.
 They ignore you, but you continue your efforts.
 When they see your relevant post regularly in their newsfeed, they will begin noticing you.
 Engagement will begin in form of like, share, comment, retweet etc.

 Even at this point of time, they might not consider you as a business prospect.
 They interact just for the sake of social interaction.
-But over a period of time this social interaction will build trust and increase your chances of getting a business deal.
+But over a period of time, this social interaction will build trust and increase your chances of getting a business deal.

 Remember: All your social followers will not become leads.
-Some will become your customers, other may turn into your brand ambassador and remaining may only be a part of social media community and that’s it.
+Some will become your customers, other may turn into your brand ambassador and remaining may only be a part of the social media community and that’s it.

 You see how long journey is it?
 Be patient, be true, be friendly and you will see great ROI from your social media efforts.

 Social Media are the behemoths of modern marketing.
 Businesses can create great brands with social media marketing, but it requires continuous efforts, identifying social media mistakes and avoiding them.